osman-developer/EmployeeMS/README.md

 - **Angular Drag Drop**:
   - The Contracts screen offers two display options: a list view and a Kanban view with drag-and-drop functionality.
 The drag-and-drop feature allows users to change the status of a contract (e.g., active, terminated, etc.) by simply moving it between columns.

+- **PDF Contract Generation**:
+  - The PDF generation process is handled server-side to ensure consistency across both the web and mobile apps.
+This approach enhances performance, ensures accuracy, and provides other key benefits.

 ## Features